vedantath/mastery-version-a/README.md

 8. Create a log file and inclue your shell logs and gdb logs
 9. commit and push your changes
 10. use git log and show proctor
+11. delete your local copy of this repository (you will need to use the r and f flags)

 To run an individual testcase use
 `mini_ci <file>`.
 Use `mini_ci_reference <file>` for the reference output.